Rondel Menendez

-Rondel Menendez (born May 18, 1975) is a former American football wide receiver.
-He was drafted by the Atlanta Falcons in the seventh-round of the 1999 NFL Draft out of Eastern Kentucky University.
+Rondel Menendez (born May 18, 1975) is an American former professional football wide receiver.
+He was selected by the Atlanta Falcons in the seventh-round of the 1999 NFL draft out of Eastern Kentucky University.
 He shared the record for the fastest 40-yard dash time with Chris Johnson, recorded at the NFL Combine at 4.24 seconds.
 In 2017, his record was broken by John Ross, who ran a 4.22 second 40-yard dash.

 College career

 After accumulating 821 yards receiving in his first two years with Eastern Kentucky, Menendez accomplished a breakout season in his junior year, totaling 1,137 yards on 54 receptions.
 During this season, Menendez gained 280 yards receiving in a game against Eastern Illinois, the second highest single game receiving yards total in school history.
 For his senior season, Menendez earned a second consecutive 1,000+ yard season, totaling 1,032 yards receiving in addition to 11 receiving touchdowns.